What is an Alcohol Intervention?

 One last thing to remember is the spirit of this is compassion, being nonjudgmental but also clear with set boundaries and consequences.
 While there are two different ways to go about an intervention, they both have their positives and negatives to them.
 The goal is to motivate the addict to seek treatment because a person who is driven has a higher chance of successfully completing treatment and living a sober lifestyle.
 Following these general steps, keeping the spirit of the intervention and being prepared with set goals and consequences will help keep this a productive and helpful session and lead to a sober life for someone with a substance use problem.

-Finding help for addiction intervention
+Finding help for an alcohol intervention